GTBitsOfGood/nextjs-starter/CODETOUR.md

   * To fix this, screens are placed in a separate directory from pages, and each in their own directory.
     This makes it very simple to keep the logic, styles, and utilities for each page in their separate space.
   * Each screen behaves as a page, so `getInitialProps` and other Next.js helpers can be used.
   * Each screen is also passed the prop `currentUser`, which is either null or an object containing the user's data from the database.
+  * The one caveat to this is the special SSR functions like `getServerSideProps` and `getStaticProps` can not be called from the `screens` directory, as they are framework specific to `pages`.
+The workaround to this is maintaining these initial data calls in a `page`, and drilling the props down a level to `screens`.

 - ### [`/pages`](src/pages): Used for creating file-system routing to screens and creating API routes.

   * The `/src/pages` directory acts as file-system routing for our screens and for API routes.
   * For regular pages, `import` and `export default` the screen directly.
-  * API routes are placed in the `/src/pages/api` directory.
+  * **External** API routes are placed in the [src/pages/api](src/pages/api) directory.
-    * To simplify API routes and promote code reuse, server-side actions are used from the `/server/actions` directory.
     * Every API route must return a HTTP status code and body matching the template:
       ```
       res.status(201).json({